 What does GED mean?

 GED means General Educational Development.
 The GED is equivalent to a high school diploma from the United States and its territories.
 The GED is for persons 16 years or older who have not completed high school.
-The five GED exams measure your knowledge and skills in academic areas.
+The four GED exams measure your knowledge and skills in academic areas.